MIL-461 EMC CS114 Conducted Susceptibility of Bulk Cables

-This EMC and MIL-STD-461 standard requirement is not applicable for coaxial cables to antenna ports of antenna-connected receivers exempt for surface ships and submarines.
+This EMC and MIL-STD-461 standard requirements are not applicable for coaxial cables to antenna ports of antenna-connected receivers exempt for surface ships and submarines.

 The MIL-STD 461 lab test procedure is used to verify the ability of the EUT to withstand RF signals coupled onto EUT associated cabling.

 The data presented in the unintentional radiator report is written as follows:

 - Amplitude versus frequency plots are provided for the forward power levels required to obtain the calibration levels.